Frequently asked questions

 Why does Just Be Kind combine multiple plant proteins instead of using just one?

 Different plant proteins contain different levels of essential amino acids, so combining several sources creates a more complete and balanced amino acid profile.
-Ingredients such as lentils, peas, sweet potato and microbial protein complement each other by supplying amino acids that may be lower in one ingredient but higher in another.
+Ingredients such as faba beans, quinoa, sweet potato and microbial protein complement each other by supplying amino acids that may be lower in one ingredient but higher in another.
 This approach improves overall protein quality, supports digestibility and helps the recipe meet recognised nutritional guidelines such as FEDIAF.
-Using a blend of proteins is a common practice in both plant-based and meat-based dog foods, and it ensures dogs receive all the essential nutrients they need.
+Using a blend of proteins is a common practice in both plant-based and meat-based dog foods, and it ensures that dogs and cats receive all the essential nutrients they need.

 Is your food compliant with FEDIAF guidelines?

-We only stock foods that follow recognised nutritional guidelines for dogs, such as those set by FEDIAF.
+As Dr Arielle wants these foods for her own dog Ruff, we only stock foods that follow recognised nutritional guidelines for dogs, such as those set by FEDIAF.
 These guidelines outline the minimum and maximum levels of essential nutrients required for a diet to be considered complete and balanced.
-Our own BioBowl™ recipe has been formulated by a vet and a canine nutritionist to meet these standards and provide all essential nutrients for all life stages.
+Our wet food trays and our own BioBowl™ cold-pressed recipe has been formulated by a vet and a canine nutritionist specialist to meet these standards and provide all essential nutrients for all life stages.
 Full nutritional details for every product are available on each product page.

 What does ‘complete & balanced’ mean for dogs?